crashonthebeat/ifrpg-engine/readme.md

-# IFRPG-ENGINE v 0.2.5 - Hand Stuff with some interaction
+# IFRPG-ENGINE v 0.3 - Clothes, Tools, and notWeapons

 This is a text-adventure rpg engine written from scratch in python.
 I'm not intending this to be something for people to just use out of the box, since this will just be a creative outlet for me as well as a vessel to expand my knowledge of python, as well as git, so you'll hopefully see how I improve with commits and other things.